Skip to content

 The service will:

-• Output from the pipeline is streamed as log.recv frames.
-Text pipelines emit one frame per line, while ByteStream pipelines send binary chunks.
+• Stream pipeline output as log.recv frames.
+Text pipelines emit one frame per line, ByteStream pipelines send binary chunks.

 Configuration Options